francineannealvarez/AlvarezFrancineAnneCS2102_OOPactivities/README.md

 ## 📌 **Additional Information**
 - All Java files are designed to demonstrate various OOP concepts and enhance your coding skills.
-- Output screenshots and examples are included for visual references of each program's execution.
+- Output screenshots are included for visual references of each program's execution.

 ---